Who is Leonardo da Vinci? Is he just a painter? What are his contributions to the world of art? Is his contribution only limited to this field?

 People try to find secrets of the da Vinci paintings, conjectures, and conspiracy theories encrypted in detail.

 But this only distracts from the high artistic value of the work, its mastery of execution.

 Today, the work has become inaccessible to the general public.
 If the research of chemists is unsuccessful, humanity will lose its great original.

 So, future generations will have the idea of this masterpiece in a few copies that convey only superficial similarities.

 Under the Mask of a Genius

 Despite all his many talents, it`s worth keeping in mind that Leonardo da Vinci was the same person as we are.
 He had his dreams, fears, problems, and advantages.
-The artist had a somewhat inconsistent character, he saw the interesting not the result, but the process itself.
+The artist had a somewhat inconsistent character; he saw the interesting.
+Not in the result but in the process itself.
 Therefore, he often did not complete what he had started.

 In any case, no one will ever know how the artist really looked in his young years.
 So, for all future generations, Leonardo da Vinci will forever remain a faceless genius of the Renaissance.

-Explore Leonardo Da Vinci Paintings and buy oil reproductions online on 1st-art-gallery.com.
+Explore Leonardo Da Vinci Paintings and buy oil reproductions online at 1st-art-gallery.com.
 Let’s discover art together! :)